preetik2006/question_identification/README.md

 First set variable dir_path to the local directory where ds-data is present

+For running the code few packges needs to be installed like nltk,spacy,gsdmm,gensim

 Function collect_data collects the data from the given local directory containing all the existing json files and returns a data frame

 Function collect_single_data is used to test the code for a smaller set of data